energywebfoundation/ssi/apps/vc-api/docs/tutorials/consent-tutorial.md

 #### 1.10 [Consent-Requesting portal] Wrap the issued VC in a VP

-The authority portal should then prove a presentation in order to present the credential to the consenter.
+The consent-requesting portal should then prove a presentation in order to present the credential to the consenter.
 Open the `Vc Api Controller prove Presentation` request under the `vc-api` folder.

 Send the request as described below.